-Overall, students will gain the knowledge, understanding and evaluative skills to provide advanced clinical care so as to improve outcomes for patients.
+This programme attracts an international and multi-professional student cohort and offers a unique opportunity to have direct contact with others working in pain management across the world.
+Within this context, students will gain the knowledge, understanding and evaluative skills to provide advanced clinical care so as to improve outcomes for people living in pain.

 The University of Edinburgh, founded in 1583, is the sixth-oldest university in the English-speaking world and one of Scotland'sancient universities.
 It was the fourth university to be established in Scotland and the sixth in the United Kingdom, and is regarded as one of the most prestigious universities in the world.
 The university is deeply embedded in the fabric of the city, with many of the buildings in the historic Old Town belonging to the university.